Just the last word. 13:1-10

 v1.
 Paul intends to visit the church again and reinforce his apostolic authority - a third visit to bear witness to the will of God for the Corinthians, cf. Deut.19:15.

 v2.
-During his second visit to Corinth, the "painful visit", Paul warned the offenders of his intention to deal with them, now he warns them again in writing.
+During his second visit to Corinth, the "painful visit", Paul warned the offenders of his intention to deal with them and now he warns them again in the written word.
 His warning also applies to any others who have aligned themselves with the offenders.
 The actual offences are not spelled out, but given some of the issues raised in 1 Corinthians it is likely that sexual aberrations top the list.

 v3.
 Those troubling the Corinthian church have questioned Paul's authority as a messenger of Christ.
 In their eyes Paul can't support his claim to apostleship.
-When he visits next, his detractors will get a taste of his authority, an authority supported by Christ himself.
+So, Paul makes the point that when he visits next, his detractors will get a taste of his authority, an authority supported by Christ himself.

 v4.
 Paul uses Christ's life to illustrate his own, as well as the life of all believers.
 Christ was weak on the cross; wickedness had its way.
 Yet, he overcame death and was victorious through his resurrection.
 Those who are "in him" (in Christ) share both his weakness and power.
 A believer is often impotent in the face of human sin, overcome and made of none effect.
 Yet ultimately, resurrection-power will have its way, if not here, then certainly in eternity.

 v5-6.
 Those troubling the church, those within and those without, have questioned Paul's apostolic authority.
 They claim that Paul does not speak for Christ.
 So, Paul asks the Corinthian believers to examine themselves.
-If they find themselves "true to the faith", Christ Jesus who is in them will confirm the truth to them, and of course, confirm the truth that Paul himself proclaims.
-As Paul was the person who brought the gospel to them, and thus faith in Christ, to defy Paul's authority is to deny the validity of their faith.
+If they find themselves "true to the faith", Christ Jesus will confirm the truth to them, and of course, confirm the truth that Paul himself proclaims.
+As Paul was the person who brought the gospel to the Corinthians, and thus faith in Christ, to defy Paul's authority is to deny the validity of their faith.

 v7.
 Paul expresses the hope in prayer that the Corinthian believers will sort out all the problems, moral and otherwise, that have infected the church.
 He will soon visit the church and this time, if necessary, powerfully establish his apostolic authority.
 Yet, Paul would rather that the church accepts his authority and so not give him the opportunity to have to apply his authority and thereby vindicate himself.